Encourage. Equip. Empower.

 WLTI - Rwanda

-Rise Up is excited to collaborate with our Rwandan Trainers-of-Trainers (ToTs).
+Rise Up is excited to continue to collaborate with our Rwandan Trainers-of-Trainers (ToTs).
 The ToTs graduated from the WLTI in 2018 and went on to complete a 1-year training program to become Trainers-of-Trainers.
 Identifying key community and church leaders is underway as we build our next Rwandan WLTI cohort.

 A donation of $300 will cover the cost of one leader participating in a 4-day WLTI workshop.